Houston Boat Accident Lawyers

 According to Texas Parks & Wildlife, the following is true about boating in the state:

-• Alcohol is involved with at least 50 percent of all boating accidents
+• Alcohol is involved in at least 50 percent of all boating accidents.

 • Most fatal accidents occur on open motorboats on the weekend between noon and 7 p.m.